Congratulations, Class of 2012! The world is your oyster!

 Then again, maybe not.
 The Wall Street Journal suggests that you should neither “try to be great” nor “use your prodigious talents to mess things up.”
 And The New York Times thinks that your $1 trillion in student loans will keep you out of the housing market for years to come.
 Sorry about that.

-As we celebrate your college graduation, the world outside is changing radically.
+As we celebrate your graduation, the world outside is undergoing nothing short of an unprecedented transformation.
 The models of life that you’ve learned from your parents and grandparents are already obsolete.
 The world’s population is aging – and you will live far longer than any of the billions of people who have come before you.

 RELATED: The Worst Retirement Move You Can Make